ybs294000/SalaryScope/docs/SRS.md

 **Main Flow:**
 1. Admin navigates to the Model Hub tab.
 2. Admin scrolls to the Upload Bundle section.
-3. Admin uploads model.pkl, columns.pkl, schema.json, and fills in display name, description, target variable name.
+3. Admin selects ONNX or Pickle format and uploads the corresponding files (model.onnx + columns.json or model.pkl + columns.pkl), schema.json, and fills in display name, description, target variable name.
-4. System validates all three files (size, format, schema structure, schema-column consistency).
+4. System validates all files (size, format, schema structure, schema-column consistency; for ONNX, onnxruntime load verification).
-5. System generates a unique folder name and uploads all three files to HuggingFace.
+5. System generates a unique folder name and uploads all files to HuggingFace.
+The bundle format is recorded in the registry entry.
 6. System adds the new model entry to models\_registry.json and pushes it to HuggingFace.
 7. System displays a success message with the generated model ID.